MichalOpoka/ecfr/cfr/title-50-Wildlife-Fisheries/chapter-I-United-States-Fish-Wildlife-Service-Department-Interior/subchapter-C-The-National-Wildlife-Refuge-System/part-32-Hunting-Fishing/subpart-B-RefugeSpecific-Regulations-Hunting-Fishing/section-32.28.md

 (4) *Sport fishing.* We allow fishing on designated areas of the refuge subject to the following conditions:

-(i) You may fish from 1/2 hour before legal sunrise to 1/2 hour after legal sunset year-round.
+(i) You may fish from1/2 hour before legal sunrise to1/2 hour after legal sunset year-round.

 (ii) We prohibit the use of live minnows as bait.